kozlowskam/Pizza-Configurator/README.md

 Spinach
 Cherry tomatoes
 Chicken
-Rules: max.
-3 toppings, toppings cost € 0,50 apiece
+toppings cost € 0,50 a piece

 Last but not least, you can choose turbo-drone-delivery which is an additional 10% on top of the total pizza price.